 Add to the salary of each coach two (2%) percent of the coaching base for each year of allowable Kalamazoo coaching experience; said experience shall be limited to ten (10) years in the same activity being coached.
-"Coaching base" is the dollar amount arrived at by multiplying the base salary for the BA degree by the appropriate percentage specified above.
+"Coaching base" is the dollar amount specified in Schedules B{1-6} above.
 Coaches include debate, assistant debate, forensics, assistant forensics, dramatics and mock trial coaches.